xg2348/Solar-School-Adoption/README.md

 Data: State-level PPA data and ARRA data

-Please find Code and Data in other Branches
+Please find Code and Data in the corresponding Branch